What are Independent Educational Evaluations

-Under the Individuals with Disabilities Education Act, you have certain rights in regards to protecting your child.
+Under the Individuals with Disabilities Education Act, you have certain rights in regard to protecting your child.
 That includes making sure that school evaluations are appropriate and meaningful.
 After all, the school will use any evaluations they perform to chart the best course for your child’s future education.
-As we stated above, you do have the right to question school evaluations and to request an independent education evaluation.
+As we stated above, you do have the right to question school evaluations and request an independent education evaluation.

 Upon making the said request, the school or school system is required by law to furnish you with information about where you can get an independent education evaluation (IEE).
 Furthermore, the school or school system is required to provide funding to cover the cost of an IEE.

 An evaluation of your child’s educational achievement and any potential learning disabilities is known as an independent education evaluation.
 This kind of knowledge is obviously essential to you as a parent.
 You might decide to spend money, time, and effort to enroll your child in a special education program as a consequence of the information provided.